KYC Meaning KYC Full Form and KYC in Insurance

 KYC verification involves collecting and authenticating personal information, including identity and address proof.
 In India, this can be done by visiting a bank with ID and address proof, filling out a KYC form, and undergoing biometric verification.
 One can also upload documents electronically and complete KYC through Aadhaar e-KYC.

 As mentioned earlier, KYC is mandatory when opening a bank account in India.
-To complete the KYC process, banks typically ask for documents like an Aadhaar card or PAN card and address proof (utility bills or rental agreements).
+To complete the KYC process, banks typically ask for documents like an Aadhaar card or PAN card and address proof such as utility bills or rental agreements.

 What Is Included in KYC Documents?